curry-ing/study-pis/docs/implicits.md

 def printLength(seq: Seq[Int]) = println(seq.length)

 implicit def intToRange(i: Int) = 1 to i
 implicit def intToDigits(i: Int) = i.toString.toList.map(_.toInt)
 ```

 #### ~ scala v2.7
+- like this situation, complie error occurs(ambiguous implicits)

 #### scala v2.8 ~
+- If there's more specifit type the compiler takes it
+- specific means...
+  - The argument type of the former is a subtype of the latter's
+  - Both conversion are methods, and the enclosing class of the former extends the enclosing class of the latter

 ## 21.8 Debugging implicit
+- Try to write the conversion out **explicitly**
+- **`-Xprint:typer`** option: helps to see what implicit conversions the compiler is inserting

 ## 21.9 Conclusion
+- powerful, code-condensing feature.
+- but use carefully. it makes code confusing
+  - first, ask whether you can achieve a similar effect throu other means(inheritance, mixin composition, method overloading, etc)
+  - even though the code looks dirty, consider to use implicit